Jerry Lucas: High school

-Ohio State University
+College career

 Lucas was the subject of considerable recruiting interest while at Middletown, to such a degree that measures were taken to protect the privacy of Lucas and his family.
 When he announced for Ohio State, he became the center of a legendary recruiting class in 1958 that included two more future Hall of Famers in player John Havlicek and future coach Bob Knight.
 Mel Nowell joined the group as well, giving the group three future NBA players with Lucas and Havlicek.
 Buckeyes freshman coach Fred Taylor helped all four feel comfortable with coming to Ohio State and soon after he was promoted to head varsity coach.

 Lucas had insisted on an academic scholarship to Ohio State and would continue to be an A-student at the college level.
 In addition to publicized scrimmages against an 11–11 1958–59 Ohio State varsity, the freshman Lucas was also asked by Woody Hayes to tutor Ohio State football players in their studies.
 Such was his reputation as a student.
 Lucas was also a member of the fraternity Beta Theta Pi at Ohio State.

 Lucas played at a time when freshmen athletes were ineligible for varsity college sports, so he and his new teammates had to wait until 1959–60 to lead Ohio State.
 The four new recruits joined future NBA players Larry Siegfried and Joe Roberts on a loaded Buckeyes team for second-year varsity coach Taylor.
 The high offense Buckeyes scored 90 points per game and were soon known for their shooting accuracy and rebounding.
 After two early losses to Utah and Kentucky, the team lost only one more the rest of the way en route to the 1960 NCAA national championship.
 The Buckeyes overwhelmed defending champion California, 75–55, at the Cow Palace in San Francisco to win the 1960 title.
 Lucas, passing often, still averaged 26 points per game on a then-record 63% shooting.
 He also averaged 16 rebounds per game and was named Most Outstanding Player of the 1960 NCAA Final Four.
 Lucas was on the cover of Sports Illustrated for the first time in January 1960.